Fashion Can Go 80% Circular With Precompetitive Collaboration To Expand Textile Recycling - ExBulletin

 Fashion Can Go 80% Circular With Precompetitive Collaboration To Expand Textile Recycling

-The conclusions are based on independent analysis and lessons learned from the Circular fashion partnership in Bangladesh a cross-sectoral project to scale up post-industrial recycling and capture textile value at the national level in Bangladesh, one of the world’s largest garment producing countries.
+The conclusions are based on independent analysis and lessons learned from the Circular fashion partnership in Bangladesh a cross-sectoral project to scale up post-industrial recycling and capture textile value in Bangladesh, one of the world’s largest garment producing countries.

 The research focuses on textile recycling and explains that the main recycling technologies offer better environmental results in terms of GHG emissions, water depletion and land use.
 Additionally, all technologies have the potential to be more cost effective than using corresponding virgin materials if scaled up.